rohanthewiz/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 Press the **Escape** key to enter command mode.
 Command mode allows several actions such as saving the file and exiting, deleting a character or a line of text, and exiting without saving changes to the file.
 * dd  - Delete a line of text
 * x   - Delete a single character
-* :wq - Save changes to the file and exit
+* :wq - Save changes to the file and exit.
+Execute the command with the **Enter** key.
-* :q! - Exit the file without saving changes
+* :q! - Exit the file without saving changes.
+Execute the command with the **Enter** key.

 2. Insert Mode
 Press **i** to enter insert mode.
 Insert mode allows text to be added to or deleted from the file.